 Accreditation and Recognitions

 The Accrediting Council for Independent Colleges and Schools (ACICS) accredits Lincoln University to award Doctor’s, Master’s, Bachelor’s, and Associate Degrees and Certificates.
 The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation (CHEA).
 While the Doctor of Business Administration degree program is approved through ACICS, the Department of Education and the Council of Higher Education Accreditation only recognizes ACICS’ scope of accreditation through the Master’s degree level.
-Therefore, the US Department of Education or the Council for Higher Education Accreditation (CHEA) to accredit programs at the doctoral level.
+Therefore, the US Department of Education and the Council of Higher Education Accreditation (CHEA) do not recognize this doctoral program.
 The scope of ACICS’s recognition for financial aid purposes extends through the master’s degree level only.

 Lincoln University is authorized under Federal law to enroll nonimmigrant students.

 Lincoln University is included in the U.S. Department of Education Database of Accredited Postsecondary Institutions and Programs.

 Lincoln University is approved to participate in the Financial Aid Programs established by Title IV of the Higher Education Act of 1965, as amended in 1998.